kacmal271/testcard/README.md

 If we go back to the Index View we will see in the top left corner a [Create] button that redirects to this page. <br />

 It feels like the right moment to talk about the validation functionalities of the application.
-We have to understand that a user should be "assumed guilty until proven innocent" since nothing stops an unaware user from inputting letters into a card number field that expects digits and optional spaces.
+We have to understand that a user should be "assumed guilty until proven innocent" since nothing stops us from inputting letters into a card number field that expects digits and optional spaces.

 <img target="_blank" src="./..README/view_card_create_validation_client.jpg" /> | <img target="_blank" src="./..README/view_card_create_validation_server.jpg" />
 :---: | :---: